e-mar404/book-notes/programming-languages/elixir/ch8.md

 termination of its children.
 For instance, one_for_one states if a child terminates, another child should be started in its place.

+Why should you use a named process for a Supervised process?

+In order to be able to properly restart a process (its really just starting a new process in place of the one that crashed) you need to be able not to rely on the pid of the old process, since after the process is restarted all the old references to the old pid are invalid.
+By using a named process you do not have to keep track of the pid of the cache and you are able to freely restart the process.

+### Child specification

+To manage a child process a supervisor need to know the following:

+- the way a process child should be started
+- what should the child process terminate
+- what term should be used to uniquely identify each child

+When initialing Supervisor we pass in the list of child specifications and there are some values there by default.
+If we keep using the default and refactor our code in a way that breaks the function signature we would have to change the way we call the Supervisor.
+Instead we can pass in a tuple in the child list specification which will call `.child_spec(arg)` on the module passed in and that way we just have to implement 1 function that can handle multiple cases.

+GenServer by default already has a `child_spec(arg)` function so you don't necessarily need to write one.

+### Wrapping the supervisor

+Just like with a GenServer it is advised to wrap the Supervisor in a module.
+This module can usually be called `System` since it will be the interface that starts up the entire system and the required workers/modules.

+### Using a callback module

+Another way of starting a supervisor is to use the module's init function.
+This is similar to the way a GenServer is started.
+First you pass the `__MODULE__` to `Supervisor.start_link/2` and then you define an `init/1` function in that module which must return the list of child specifications and additional supervisor options such as it s strategies (use `Supervisor.init/2`).

+This is done in case you need more control since at first glance for simple scenarios it achieves the same behavior.
+For instance if you need to do some extra initialization before starting the system you can do it in `inti/1` or since this is a little more flexible you can modify the list of children without needing to restart the entire Supervisor.

+### Linking all process

+As of now the supervisor restarts the to-do cache and you get a new set of processes, this includes all the other process that did not crash.
+This means that once the cache process gets restarted the old process (for server and database) are just unused garbage that are kept running.

+You can double check this by looking at the number of processes being ran then terminating the Todo.Cache service and starting the same Todo.Server that was already started.
+You would have an extra process running (if it is a previously started process then the cache should not have made a new process).

+Terminating a Todo cache should also terminate its state in the proper way.
+To do this you must establish links between processes.

+By linking every part of the system you get to detect an error from any part of itself and then recover from it without leaving loaner processes behind.

+Links ensure that dependent process are terminated as well, which keeps the system consistent.

+### Restart frequency

+The supervisor will not restart a child process forever since there is s max amount of tries per time period.
+By default the mac restart frequency is three restarts in 5 seconds.
+This ofc is just the default and can be changed by passing `:max_restarts` and `:max_seconds` as options to the `Supervisor.start_link/2`.

+After the max restart frequency is exceeded then the supervisor will terminate as well as all its children.

+This is simply because if restarting the process does not help the crashing issues then there is no point in infinitely restarting a process.